Remote (1993 film)

-Remote is a 1993 American comedy film that was released directly to video on September 22, 1993 by Paramount Pictures through Moonbeam Entertainment.
+Remote is a 1993 American comedy film that was released directly to video on September 22, 1993, by Paramount Pictures through Moonbeam Entertainment.
 It stars Chris Carrara, Jessica Bowman, and John Diehl.
 Ted Nicolaou directed the films and it was written by Mike Farrow, best known for his hard-boiled detective persona Tommy Sledge.
 It is the second film to be released by Moonbeam Entertainment, following Prehysteria!
 (1993).
+It follows a tech teenager (Carrara) who uses multiple remote controls on different models when he face off against the three burglars who robbed at a modeled home.